PKGaspi/Mega-Man-Space-2/.github/ISSUE_TEMPLATE/balance-request.md

 ---
 name: Balance request
 about: Suggest a change in balance for the game
-title: "[BALANCE REQUEST] ..."
+title: "[BALANCE REQUEST]"
-labels: ''
+labels: balance, request
-assignees: ''
+assignees: rapsaGnauJ

 ---